 Hopefully, we got you excited about the idea of skiing or snowboarding this winter.
 But Where-Oh-Where should you go?
 If you’re looking for views, Heavenly is a must.
 For trees, Sierra-at-Tahoe can’t be beaten.
 And powder hounds will adore Kirkwood.
 If you want a more in-depth review of what each major resort provides around the lake, head over to our article: A South & North Lake Tahoe Ski Guide – Rundown Of What To Expect.
 One more thing.
 Don’t forget to check out the 9 iconic trails every skier should try to hit at our south shore resorts.

-We know… the upcoming 2020-21 ski season is definitely going to be an “interesting” one.
-Each resort is making plans for the upcoming Lake Tahoe 2020/21 ski season.
+The 2021-22 ski season has some details not to be missed.
+Each resort is making plans for the upcoming Lake Tahoe 2021/22 ski season.
 Here’s the latest information they’ve shared on what to expect at Lake Tahoe ski resorts for the upcoming winter.

 If the idea of flinging yourself down a mountain and letting gravity do the work seems a bit intimidating, you can turn it down a notch by trying cross-country skiing as one of your snow activities.
 You’ll get a great workout.
 Spend some time in the great outdoors.
 And of course, take in the beauty that is this majestic place.